 The article was discussing a new report issued by China's National Development and Reform Commission, in co-ordination with several ministries, which stated that:

 "Our country is a developing nation with a large population, complex climate conditions and a weak environment.
 Climate change is already a serious threat to food, water, ecological and energy security, and to people's lives and property.
 The mission to deal with climate change is very arduous, but knowledge in society and ability to do this are weak across the board."

+And most Western populations would also not be happy with the results if China slammed the breaks on its development.
 As the Economist pointed out in its cover stories; "The world's worst polluter" and "The East is grey"; from the August 10, 2013 edition:

 "About a quarter of China's carbon emissions is produced making goods for export."

 The articles in this special edition of The Economist, however, also offer an excellent analysis of the impact of China's environmental and natural-resource degradation to its own economy; the equivalent of 9 percent of GDP according to the World Bank, as well as to the global environment.